 We spoke to some other student alumni about the opportunities that were presented to them following their involvement in MWF.

 Andrew Mills is a co-creator, producer, director and writer for Leftovers, a comedic web series that explores different themes in contemporary society.
+The series was also created by and stars, then RMIT students, Helena Ruse and Pippa Mills.

 Andrew describes the entire web series process as “completely thrilling.”
 The best part is “creating stuff and making things that other people can enjoy.”